 A regular early morning routine pays off, maybe there are things that need to be attended early on your day, so make sure to take this time back on the afternoon and evenings.

-These first three commandments: Focus, Layer work and rest and Get an early start, give a distinctive shape to your day.
-By recognizing that it doesn’t matter how you schedule your day, not every hour is the same; you can start to create your routine around the time you feel more creative.
+These first three commandments: Focus, Layer Work and Rest and Get an Early Start, give a distinctive shape to your day.
+By recognizing that it doesn’t matter how you schedule your day, and that not every hour is the same; you can start to create your routine around the time you feel more creative.
 Then, have a proper rest to give your body and mind time to recover.